Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

-Run Modeller

     .. image:: /_static/images/Tutorial/mut_417_2.png
            :alt: An example image
            :width: 65%
            :align: center

 Now that the mutations are done for both conformational states, we can evaluate their effects on dynamics.

-Run NRGTEN
+We first run NRGTEN to get the Dynamical Signature for the closed conformation:

     .. image:: /_static/images/Tutorial/run_417_1.png
            :alt: An example image